 If you attended Conference, you can access all seventeen videos free by obtaining an e-voucher from Lorraine Logan at Head Office in Taunton (email@example.com)

 If you did not attend Conference, please follow the pay-to-view prompts on each video to view the item of your choice.
+For a general overview of the 2017 conference click here.

 The first video on the play-list (below), is an excellent talk by Chris Woods of the UK National Manuscripts Conservation Trust on Standards, is free to all.